Cloud Native Experience: AWS Ready - Getting Started

 deployment_nameIdentifier used to name infrastructure resources.

-regionAWS region where infrastructure will be created.
+regionAWS region where infrastructure is created.

 Run the Bootstrap Script